michalis0/ML_dataiku/Day 3/README.md

     - **sentiment**: the sentiment related the post, can be positive, neutral or negative Our aim is to predict if the the tweet is positive, negative or neutral.

-- Download the dataset [here](https://github.com/michalis0/ML_dataiku/blob/main/Day%203/1_financial_news_training_set.csv)).
-Now import the dataset; you should be expecting 1791 rows and 2 columns.
+- Import the dataset; you should expect 1791 rows and 2 columns.

 - To perform this classification, select the dataset "1_financial_news_training_set" and click on the "lab" tab and click on "AutoML prediction".
 Select the "sentiment" which corresponds to the target variable.
 Select "Quick Prototypes" and press "CREATE".